Recovery College news and events

-To mark Mental Health Awareness week this year the College approached the Charity BLAM (black learning achievement and mental health) to run an evening seminar on the impact of youth violence.
+To mark Mental Health Awareness week the College approached the Charity BLAM (black learning achievement and mental health) to run an evening seminar on the impact of youth violence.
 The session was open to all, with panellists ranging from a SEN Children specialist, to a Youth Offending Team Worker and a Social Activist.

 The aim of the event was to exchange ideas in tackling the trauma associated with youth violence - what support exists now and new ways to potentially approach the issue.

 Recovery College Welcomed International Visitor to Kick Start 2018

 2018 was a busy year for the Recovery College, with two international visits coordinated by IMROC (Implementing Recovery through Organisational Change) looking at best practice in the UK.

 January kicked off with a visit from a study group from Bulgaria, looking at best practice to set up their own Recovery College.
 All attendees were members of GIP-SOFIA (Global Initiative on Psychiatry).
 With a truly diverse group including clinical directors, peer support workers, autism association members and learning disability specialists, it was a busy day with a lot of discussion.
 Thankfully, having a native Bulgarian speaker on our team of trainers made a huge difference in spanning the language barrier.